 The price is one of the main considerations of homeowners who are thinking of getting a new roof.
 Set prices don’t exist when it comes to roofing since each roof is unique.
 As a matter of fact, a new roof is a customized and distinct product.
 To make things much more difficult, there are various kinds of professional contractors involved.
 You will also find several flies by night low ballers as well as reputable and well-established roofing companies.
-If you decide to go with a top quality contractor, you should expect to pay more.
+If you decide to go with a top-quality contractor, you should expect to pay more.
 Despite the high price, you can relax knowing that you will get an excellent product or service.
-We may not be able to answer give specific answers to some questions, we will provide you with some standard price ranges.
+We may not be able to answer give specific answers to some questions.
+We will provide you with some standard price ranges.
 We will also tackle the factors that affect the price of a brand new roof.
-We hope that this post can help you in getting a better understanding of the cost once you get an estimate for a new roof.
+We hope that this post can help you better understand the cost once you estimate a new roof.

 The main factor that determines the price of the new roof is the size.
-The larger the roof, the more time the installation is going to take and more materials are going to be needed.
+The larger the roof, the more time the installation will take, and more materials will be needed.
 However, a small roof does not immediately equate to a small price since another factor still needs to be considered: the complexity.

 The second factor that will affect the price of your new roof is complexity.
 But when talking about a flat roof, this factor is not really that significant.
 It will only have a considerable effect if there are problems with pitch and water runoff, which should be fixed right away.
 Additionally, the previous roofing material might have to be taken out because of the weight factor.
-Keep in mind that having too much weight on the roof is never good plus, it usually goes against the imposed building regulations.
-In case a tear off of several layers is required, you can expect an increase in man-hours, which consequently increases the cost.
+Keep in mind that having too much weight on the roof is never a good plus.
+It usually goes against the imposed building regulations.
+In case a tear-off of several layers is required, you can expect an increase in person-hours, which consequently increases the cost.

 The next factor you have to consider is roofing materials.
 Roofing materials are usually petroleum-based goods.
 They are costly, at an average of between 30% and 40% of the price of a brand new roof is the roofing material itself.
 This isn’t a big factor in the price of a flat roof.
 It’s like a factor among asphalt shingle roofs, where the price could increase according to the shingle used.
 A few homeowners would like to have that added touch of elegance and style that an extravagant shingle has to offer.
 These, of course, are more expensive.

-To sum it up, keep in mind that a brand new roof is going to be a long-term financial investment that you will make as a homeowner.
-A flat roof could reach up to 15 years, while an asphalt shingle roof could last at about thirty years or more.
-Make sure you utilize a reputable roofer that would give great value in services and workmanship for the money you are paying out.
+To sum it up, keep in mind that a brand new roof will be a long-term financial investment that you will make as a homeowner.
+A flat roof could reach up to 15 years, while an asphalt shingle roof could last about thirty years or more.
+Ensure you utilize a reputable roofer that would give great value in services and workmanship for the money you are paying out.
 The price of a brand new roof is definitely worth every penny if you get a tailor-made and high-quality roof and workmanship.